betadots/hdm/README.md

 Please make sure that you have installed the right Ruby version (2.5.8) before you start your work. https://rvm.io is a good tool to do that.

+In case you are using an Apple M1 Chip you might run into trouble building Ruby.
+A work around for that is using the command `rvm install 2.5.8 --with-out-ext=fiddle`

 - Clone the repository and `cd` into the directory.
 - Do a `bundle install`.
-- Install nodejs `brew install node`
+- Install nodejs `brew install node` (https://brew.sh)
 - We need `yarn`, install it: `npm install -g yarn`
 - Install the needed packages: `yarn install --check-files`
 - Create the database with `rails db:create`